plenprojectcompany/plen-ScratchX/README.md

   ```
   Here, if it shows `USB connection has been disconnected!`, please check the connection to PLEN.

-3. If it shows confirming dialog, please click 'I understand, continue'.
+3. If it shows confirming dialog, please click `I understand, continue`.
 4. There are blocks for operating PLEN in `Scripts > More Blocks > PLEN`.